erobwen/liquefy/cascade.reactive/docs/plan-array-timelines.md

 suite (`array.js`, `array-splices.js`) before moving to the next, same as the object migration was done test-suite-green the whole way through.

+**A cautionary note from doing this for enumeration** (`docs/plan-flagged-scheduling.md` covers it in full): step 3's own "mirroring exactly what we did for `_enumerateObservers`" undersells it - that earlier move only changed *storage* (a flat set into `handler.timelines[enumerationTimelineKey]`), not semantics; every reader still shared one fixed, permanently-reused writing, so any key add/remove still invalidated everyone regardless of position.
+Giving *that* real position semantics (only readers positioned after a change get invalidated) was attempted the same way this plan proposes for arrays - splice a fresh writing per position, migrate overtaken observers - and it broke the dev-time structural order verifier: a repeater's own writing on this reserved timeline never went through the `dispose()`/`staleWritings` cleanup its *property* writings get across reruns, so old reruns' writings just accumulated, pointing at partials no longer in the live order-number chain.
+The fix that shipped instead keeps one writing (unchanged storage) and is merely *selective*, by position, about which of its own observers get invalidated - real multi-version history was set aside as the bigger, separate problem it actually is.
+Whatever this plan eventually does for the elements timeline needs its own answer to that same reconciliation-across-reruns question - it's not free just because the object property machinery already solved it.

 ## Explicitly out of scope for this plan

 - Per-index/per-region dependency granularity (see above).